-In this post, we’ll try to demystify some of the alphabet soup and explain what they mean.
+In this post, we’ll try to demystify some of the alphabet soup that is TEFL acronyms and abbreviations and explain what they mean.

 Let’s start generally with what the discipline is called.
 You’ll see it called ELT, ESL, TESOL, and TEFL, depending on where you look.
 These four may have different words, but they are exactly the same thing.

 ELT – English Language Teaching

 TESOL – Teaching English to speakers of other languages

 TEFL – Teaching English as a Foreign Language

 Basically, all the above ESL acronyms mean that you teach English to students who have a different first language.
 It doesn’t matter whether these students are in an English speaking country, in their home country or somewhere else, it’s the same thing.
 Somehow, you help students to improve their ability to communicate in and understand English.